Joyce Keyes of Fond du Lac, Wisconsin

 For Keyes’ dedication to serving others through the Red Cross, she is presented with the April 2013 Wisconsin Heroes Award.

 William Wright of Oconomowoc, Wisconsin

-In 2010 William Wright’s wife, Tricia, was diagnosed with Stage IV Colon Cancer, which metastasis to her liver and lungs.
+In 2010, William Wright’s wife, Tricia, was diagnosed with Stage IV Colon Cancer, which metastasized to her liver and lungs.
 During her treatment, Tricia received support and encouragement from a local group that would later become known as “Tricia’s Troops.”
 The Wrights were so inspired by the support they received during Tricia’s treatment.
-This support filled the family with a sense of peace, hope and a calling to live vibrantly.
+This support filled the family with a sense of peace, hope, and a calling to live vibrantly.
 Together, Tricia and William founded Tricia’s Troops Cancer Connection in May of 2011.
-They wanted to “give back” and support other members in their community facing cancer.
+They wanted to give back and support other members of their community facing a cancer diagnosis.
 Sadly, despite surgery and chemotherapy, Tricia passed away in April of 2012.
-Wright, a hard-worker and now single father of two beautiful daughters, has made it his personal mission to let his late wife’s legacy live on.
+Wright, a hard-working and now single father of two beautiful daughters, has made it his personal mission to let his late wife’s legacy live on.

 Kevin Paluch of Lake Geneva, Wisconsin

 Kevin Paluch has always had a strong desire to give back to his community.
 In 2005, Kevin founded the Geneva National Foundation, which has since donated more than $1.55 million to local Walworth County non-profits.
 In 2010, as the Chief Operating Officer of Geneva National Golf Club, Paluch first offered the golf course to SMILES, an organization which offers therapeutic horseback riding for children and adults with disabilities, for their annual golf fundraiser.
 Through the proceeds raised, SMILES has been able to become a year-round facility.